Compulsory Attendance Notice

 Between Ages 6 and 19

-- When a student between ages 6 and 19 incurs unexcused absences for three (3) or more days or parts of days within a four-week period, the school will send notice to the student’s parent(s), as required by law, to remind the parent(s) that it is the parent’s duty to monitor his or her child’s attendance and to require the student to come to school.
-The notice will also ask the parent(s) and student (age 12 or older) to attend an Attendance Awareness Meeting where they will be asked to sign an attendance contract.
+- When a student between ages 6 and 19 incurs unexcused absences for three (3) or more days, or parts of days, within a four-week period, the school will send notice to the student’s parent(s), as required by law, to remind the parent(s) that it is the parent’s duty to monitor his or her child’s attendance and to require the student to come to school.

-- After six (6) unexcused absences within a six month period, the parent(s) and student (age 12 or older) will be asked to meet with the principal.
+- After six (6) unexcused absences within a six month period, the parent(s) and student (age 12 or older) will be asked to meet with the Principal and sign a Truancy Commitment.

 - After nine (9) unexcused absences within a six month period, the school will notify the parent(s) that the district will initiate truancy filings after the next unexcused absence.